octimot/StoryToolkitAI/README.md

 # Known issues
 ### If the tool doesn't connect with Resolve:
-Bad luck, but make sure that, in Davinci Resolve Preferences -> General, "External Scripting using" is set to Local
+Bad luck, but make sure that, in Davinci Resolve Preferences -> General, "External Scripting using" is set to Local Again, this only works with Resolve Studio and not the free version of Resolve (not that we know of)

 ### Windows issues
 There seems to be a problem with the Resolve libraries on some Windows 10 machines, because either Windows sucks or we